 In response to the introduction of the AMLA, compliance officers are increasingly prioritising the sharing of information across banks and brokers.
 This makes it easier to spot relevant trends (such as new types of fraud), helping the sector move forward as a whole.
 Historically, discussing these types of issues between competitors used to be frowned upon, but things are changing.
 This is primarily due to the changing role of compliance teams within organisations.
 Where compliance was once viewed as a hindrance to other business departments, it is now recognised as the vital component that it is, actively preventing issues and streamlining day-to-day operations to foster future growth opportunities at other departments.

 Organisations are recognising that constructing an effective AML requires collaboration with solution providers who share the same mindset.
-This ties in neatly with the key concerns that we highlighted in our previous blog post on AML Forum Madrid.
+This ties in neatly with the key concerns that we highlighted in a previous blog post on AML Forum Madrid.

 In addition to the regulatory compliance aspect, information and file sharing helps financial players to better serve end clients.
 Forward-thinking institutions prioritise improving their customer experience through personalised services, while keeping workflows as frictionless and seamless as possible.
 AML compliance with end clients in mind not only attracts and retains clients, but also builds trust.
 Open communication and data sharing with existing partners and tools helps financial services to gain deeper insights into customer preferences, in turn enabling them to develop tailored financial products and services more effectively.